China's economy expands 5% in 2024, hitting target helped by strong exports, stimulus measures

 “The economy continues to be beset by a combination of weak domestic demand and persistent deflationary pressures, in addition to a hostile external environment that could limit exports,” he said.

 Trump, who will be inaugurated next week, has pledged to increase U.S. import duties on Chinese goods.
-This week, the Biden administration also imposed further restrictions on exports of advanced semiconductors and technology as it sought to maintain the U.S. lead on advanced technologies and block China’s access.
+This week, the Biden administration also imposed further restrictions on exports of advanced semiconductors and technology, seeking to maintain the U.S. lead on advanced technologies and block China’s access.

 The ruling Communist Party has rolled out a series of stimulus measures, including reducing banks’ reserve requirement ratios, cutting interest rates and frontloading billions from its budget in 2025 to fund construction projects.
 It has ordered banks to lend to beleaguered property developers that were left mired in debt after authorities cracked down on excess borrowing.